rlmv/doc-trips/Readme.md

     cd doc-trips
     make install

 This will set up a virtual environment and install all Python dependencies.
+Many `Makefile` commands use the Python executable installed in the virtual environment; however, to use the virtual environment for other management commands you will need to run

+    source venv/bin/activate

+each time you begin development.

 ## Database